 Recognize that profitability is essential to our future success.

-Starbucks has since changes its mission statement so that it no longer say anything about its core product being coffee:
+Starbucks has since changed its mission statement so that it no longer says anything about its core product being coffee:

 To inspire and nurture the human spirit, one person, one cup and one neighborhood at a time.

 Inspiring the human spirit of each customer is a much more engaging, important, and long-lasting purpose than merely selling coffee.
 It is top-line focused on creation of the future rather than bottom-line focused on past results.

 This is a great example of a value-driven purpose and value-driven culture in which the mission must conform to deeply held overlapping shared values, rather than vice versa, creating situational-specific guiding values that reflect the current corporate operating culture to serve the mission and shared interests of the Starbucks community.

 Barry Linetsky is a Partner with The Strategic Planning Group, a Toronto-based consultancy.
 He is the author of The Business of Walt Disney and the Nine Principles of His Success (Theme Park Press, 2017) and Free Will: Sam Harris Has It (Wrong).
 His articles have been published by Ivey Business Journal and Rotman Magazine.
 Visit his website www.BarryLinetsky.com to find original articles and blog posts on Walt Disney and other management topics.
 Follow Barry on Twitter @BizPhilosopher and on LinkedIn.